 Simply put, if you are a candidate for cervical artificial disc replacement, then you should strongly consider it.
 As the motion-sparing procedure of the two, it is the better option for long-term mobility and function.
 Unfortunately, though, not everyone is a candidate for cervical artificial disc replacement.
 People who do not qualify for artificial disc replacement are left with only one surgical option: anterior cervical discectomy and fusion.

-Recovery after cervical disc replacement surgery or artificial disc replacement usually takes 3-5 weeks.
+Recovery after cervical disc replacement surgery usually takes 3-5 weeks.
 Initially you may experience some discomfort around the incision site, and perhaps some minor trouble with a raspy or hoarse voice or difficulty swallowing.
 While you may be able to go home the day of surgery, it is also possible you will spend a night in the hospital or surgery center.
 During that time, healthcare providers will help you manage your discomfort and monitor your eating, drinking, and physical activities.
-Within a week or two you will be able to return to light duty, and by two to three months you will probably be able to return to all of your previous activities.
+Within a week or two you will be able to return to light duty.
+After two to three months you will probably be able to return to all of your previous activities, and begin enjoying life after cervical disc replacement.